- What is individual counseling and can it help me?

 - Would I be able to get a psychiatric consultation if I need one?

-- What could I expect counseling to be like?
+- What can I expect counseling to be like?

 What is individual counseling and can it help me?

-In individual counseling you have the full attention of one of our counselors in an one-to-one atmosphere of understanding, warmth, and insight.
+In individual counseling, you have the full attention of one of our counselors in an one-on-one atmosphere of understanding, warmth, and insight.
 Our counselors can help you in a variety of ways because they are excellent sounding-boards, compassionate listeners, and skillful experts in problems of living.

 Can I trust that counseling will be confidential?